wzulfikar/file-generator/README.md

 # File Generator
-Generate file from template, based on laravel blade template [http://laravel.com/docs/5.1/blade]().
+Generate file from template, using laravel blade as template engine.
+See: [http://laravel.com/docs/5.1/blade]().

 ## Getting Started